María del Sol

-María del Sol preparing for a service.

-Marisol de las Mercedes Echánove Rojas (born September 24, 1961 in Guanajuato),better known as María del Sol (/es/), is a Mexican singer.
+Marisol de las Mercedes Echánove Rojas (born 24 September 1961), better known as María del Sol (/es/), is a Mexican singer.
 She is the daughter of lawyer Alonso Echánove and the actress/journalist Josefina Echánove and the younger sister of Peggy Echánove and actor Alonso Echánove.

 In the 1970s, she auditioned with music producer Luis de Llano and got married at the age of 16 to Miguel Magaña, who was 14 years her senior.
 They divorced a year later.
-In 1979, she was named The Voice of Heraldo, starred in the musical La Pandilla and participated in the Mexican national selection for the OTI Festival.
+In 1979, she was named The Voice of Heraldo, starred in the musical La Pandilla and participated in the 8th Mexican national selection for the OTI Festival.
 In 1980, she recorded her first album and in 1981, she won the "Best Singer Award" at the Yamaha Festival in Japan.
 That same year, she married Raúl Canessa, the brother of Uruguayan football player, Julio Canessa.
 In 1984, she starred in Joseph and the Amazing Technicolor Dreamcoat and recorded her second album, María del Sol.
 Mágico was her third album, released in 1985.
 In 1986, she had one of her best hits, "Un nuevo amor" with her husband acting as manager.

-She represented Mexico in the OTI Festival 1988 with the song "Contigo y con el mundo".
+In 1988, she won the 17th Mexican national selection for the OTI Festival with the song "Contigo y con el mundo", and thus represented Mexico in the OTI Festival 1988 where she placed fifth.
 In 1991, she starred in Cats.
 She later recorded the album Llegó el amor.